-All 300- and 400-level courses have as a prerequisite any 100- or 200-level course or permission of the instructor.
+All 300- and 400-level courses (except creative writing) have as a prerequisite any 100- or 200-level course or permission of the instructor.

 ATTENTION MAJORS: English majors should take English 380: Literary Theory and Criticism in the fall of their junior year.
 They should take 480/481 (Capstone) during their senior year unless they are considering a College Honors or Departmental Distinction project, in which case they should talk to their advisor about taking it earlier.
 It is recommended that students complete 380 and two other 300-level courses before enrolling in the Capstone.

 Students who have taken more than one English course should set a goal of joining Sigma Tau Delta, the English Honors Society.
 Not only is STD a great addition to your resume, but it also is a ticket to special events with other lovers of literature, like last semester's Midsummer Night's Dream Symposium and trip to see the Virginia Opera in Richmond.
 To qualify, students must have a B or greater average in at least three English courses, one of which can be a creative writing course, and a GPA of 3.0 or better.
 If you are interested in Sigma Tau Delta, just tell any member of the English department.